University of Akron 52nd Tire Mechanics Short Course

 3. Tire pressure loss over time - impact of liner material and thickness

-4. Tire post cure inflation
+4. Tire post-cure inflation

 5. Tire digital twin technology

-15:00 – 18:00 Visit to the exhibition
+16:00 – 18:00 Visit to the exhibition

-Thursday, March 23, 2023
+Thursday, March 6, 2025

 Center for Tire Research,

-The University of Akron and Virginia Tech.
-Blacksburg, VA.
-USA; (Retired)
+The University of Akron and Virginia Tech, Blacksburg, VA, USA (retired)

 associate editor of Tire Science and Technology Journal

 Simulations are increasingly being used in companies’ virtual design processes to develop a tire more effectively and efficiently with desired performance attributes.
 These simulation methods run the gamut from simple empirical or analytical models to highly detailed finite element models.
 These increasing levels of modeling will be described along with examples, with extended focus on the finite element modeling method.
 Various finite element modeling techniques will be shown as part of the tire performance simulation examples.
+The lecture will cover:

-2. Introduction to tire finite element analysis (FEA)
+3. Brief introduction to tire finite element analysis (FEA)

-3. Application of FEA to tire performance prediction
+4. Application of FEA to tire performance prediction

-1. Tire/road contact
+1. Tire/road contact and forces (static, rolling, cornering)

 2. Rolling resistance